A. E. Heath: Career

-A humanist, Heath was a Director of the Rationalist Press Association 1946 to 1958; its President 1949-54, and Vice President from 1955 until his death.
+A humanist, Heath was a Director of the Rationalist Press Association 1946 to 1958; its President from 1949 to 1954, and Vice President from 1955 until his death.
 Heath was the editor of Scientific Thought in the Twentieth Century, published in 1951.
 This contained contributions from high profile thinkers including A. J. Ayer, Ronald Fisher, Peter Medawar, and Sir Harold Spencer Jones.
 Albert Einstein, wrote Rationalist Press Association's Board of Directors congratulating them on the volume.